U-Net based particle localization in granular experiments: Accuracy limits and optimization: Particle detection using an U-Net

 \subsection{Creating training, validation, and test data}

 Each machine learning project requires a separation of the available data into training data, validation data for the optimization of the hyper parameters of the model, and test data which provide an independent evaluation of the final model performance.
 Special care needs to be taken that the test data does not overlap with the training and the validation data since otherwise the performance evaluation would be compromised \citep{kapoor:22}.
 During the training of our network, this condition is guaranteed by using separate images for each of the three groups.
-As shown table \ref{tab:training_data}, of the 28 images for which we have identified the positions of all particles by human observation, we use 20 for training the network, 7 for validation, 1 for and testing.
+As shown in Table \ref{tab:training_data}, of the 29 images for which we identify the positions of all particles through human observation, we use 20 for training the network, 7 for validation, and 2 for testing.

 The raw images taken by our cameras are $1380 \times 1380$ pixels in size, too large for an efficient training of our deep learning architecture.
-Following \cite{Sanvitale2022}, we cut each image into 41 overlapping tiles of size $128 \times 128$ pixels (see one such tile in Fig.~\ref{fig:tiles_workflow}a.
+Following \cite{Sanvitale2022}, we cut each image into 441 overlapping tiles of size $128 \times 128$ pixels (see one such tile in Fig.~\ref{fig:tiles_workflow}a.
 Adjacent tiles overlap by 50\% of their side length, i.e., by 64 pixels in both horizontal and vertical directions, in order to reduce border artifacts.
 Given that each spherical particle has an average diameter of $D \approx 38$ pixels in the images, each tile contains only a few particles.
 We then manually identify the particle positions in each tile and generate an image tile with masks (see Fig.~\ref{fig:tiles_workflow} c-f) and a list of particle centers.
 This process is discussed in more details in Section \ref{sec:mask_making}.
 The full output image is reconstructed by combining the predictions from all tiles while retaining only the central region of each tile to avoid edge effects.

 Eventually, 11907 image tiles with size $128\times 128$ are prepared for the training and validation (see table \ref{tab:training_data} for more details).